The School of Hotel Administration (SHA) is the most relevant, groundbreaking hospitality business educator in the world.

 Inventing the "science" of hospitality

-Like their contemporaries in manufacturing at the time, the leading hoteliers in the 1920s foresaw the need to professionalize their business to set the stage for future growth.
-The world seemed like a smaller place then, but not to them.
+Like their contemporaries in manufacturing at the time, leading hoteliers in the 1920s saw the need to professionalize their business to set the stage for future growth.
 They aspired to create a first-rate academic institution dedicated to the study of the "science" of running hotels and restaurants—a novel concept at the time.

 In 1922, at the request of leading hotel magnates and the American Hotel Association, the Cornell School of Hotel Administration was born.
 The world's first undergraduate hospitality management degree program launched with 21 students under the direction of a single professor, Howard B. Meek.
 Cornell was the ideal Ivy League home for this endeavor, given the university's inclusive mission to "found an institution where any person can find instruction in any study."